FractalFeldspar/maxfan/_projects/bluebike.md

     </div>
 </div>

 I cut open the back wheel hub (which housed the continuous gear shifter) with a bandsaw because I was not able to disassemble it manually.
-I had even laser cut a custom wrench to fit into the splines of the lid, but I bent the wrench trying to open it.
+I had even laser cut a custom wrench out of steel to fit into the splines of the lid, but I bent the wrench trying to open it.
 I confirmed through the manufacturer’s website and my observations of the opened back wheel hub that the lid screwed onto that part of the hub.